What are Sales Training Activities?

 Who Should Use Sales Training Activities?

-Sales training activities are not only relevant to sales staff.
+Sales training activities are not only relevant to the sales staff.
 All employees can benefit from them.
 The skills learned are transferrable across all work sectors and by all employees.
 They are in fact, universal skills which will stand people in good stead in whatever role they have.

 Activities normally function on ‘open content’ meaning that participants can bring their own experiences and examples to the table.